When you’re planning a visit to one of our Ann Arbor or Detroit museums, it’s hard to know where to begin. There’s so much to see and do!

 - Admission: $8/adults, $4/ages 6-12, free/under age 6

 The Arab American National Museum collects and preserves a variety of items that help illustrate the Arab American experience.
-You’ll find beaded shoes, a sewing machine and a portable typewriter all with historical significance.
+You’ll find beaded shoes, a sewing machine and a portable typewriter and other significant historical attractions.

-The museum offers tours tailored for individuals and groups of all ages as well as events and workshops.
+The museum offers tours tailored for individuals and groups of all ages, as well as events, like English-Arabic Storytimes for ages 2-6, and workshops.
 Find more information on how to get involved here.

 - Address: 39221 Woodward Ave., Bloomfield Hills